USCbiostats/annoq-site/docs/_docs/changelog/annoq-2.md

 - Clone Evidence
 - Easily switch user groups while creating annotations and populating assigned by evidence annotation
-- Links to other workbenches from the Noctua Form
+- Links to other workbenches from the AnnoQ

 ### Changed